FOMO-GOBBLE/fomo3d-docs/pages/getting-started/introduction-to-solfun.md

 This combination not only aims to provide a more efficient and user-friendly trading environment but also facilitates the creation and launch of new memecoins, fostering a vibrant ecosystem for both trading and meme-driven projects.

-## FOMO Launchpad at Solana.Fun
+## SOLFUN Launchpad at Solana.Fun

-The FOMO Launchpad is responsive and available on both mobile and desktop at [Solana.Fun](https://solana.fun/fomo).
+The SOLFUN Launchpad is responsive and available on both mobile and desktop at [Solana.Fun](https://solana.fun/fomo).

 <style>
   .flex-container {